-Of the 5,219 stores that we operated at December 31, 2018, 2,119 stores were owned, 3,026 stores were leased from unaffiliated parties and 74 stores were leased from entities that include one or more of our affiliated directors or members of their immediate family.
+Of the 5,460 stores that we operated at December 31, 2019, 2,235 stores were owned, 3,151 stores were leased from unaffiliated parties, 21 of which were located in Mexico, and 74 stores were leased from entities that include one or more of our affiliated directors or members of their immediate family.
 Leases with unaffiliated parties generally provide for payment of a fixed base rent, payment of certain tax, insurance and maintenance expenses and an original term of, at a minimum, 10 years, subject to one or more renewals at our option.
 We have entered into separate master lease agreements with each of the affiliated entities for the occupancy of the stores covered thereby.
-Such master lease agreements with one of the seven affiliated entities have been modified to extend the term of the lease agreement for specific stores.
-The master lease agreements or modifications thereto expire on dates ranging from April 30, 2019, to September 30, 2031.
+Such master lease agreements with two of the seven affiliated entities have been modified to extend the term of the lease agreement for specific stores.
+The master lease agreements or modifications thereto expire on dates ranging from July 31, 2020, to September 30, 2031.
 We believe that the lease agreements with the affiliated entities are on terms comparable to those obtainable from third parties.